brianvanderburg2/taskrun/doc/readme.txt

         will have the same environment set as the current task.
-However, as the task is preserved, changed made to the environment in the called task will not be visible in the current task.
+However, as the task is preserved, changed made to the environment in the called task will not be visible in the current task. desc
+        Specified a description to be shown for the task.
     **vars
         Additional name=value parameters specify variables to be set when the task is called.
 These will override variables set outside the task